What is UX Design?

 Are you considering pivoting to a career in UX design?
 A certificate program is one of the most efficient ways to get started.
 Earning a certificate doesn’t just boost your resume and make you a more competitive job applicant.
 It also ensures that you’ll learn the tools and skills you’ll need to be successful once you start working.

-Another certificate where you can learn relevant skills for a UX design career is the Visual Design Certificate.
-While this certificate focuses more on UI design, it provides lessons in Adobe XD that are also relevant to those seeking some UX skills.
+Another certificate where you can learn relevant skills for a UX design career is the UI Design Certificate.
+While this certificate focuses more on UI design, it provides lessons in Figma that are also relevant to those seeking some UX skills.
 The Visual Design Certificate also covers Photoshop, Illustrator, and important design concepts such as color theory, layout, and visual conventions for websites.
 This certificate comes with one-on-one mentoring sessions with a visual design expert who can give job application advice and help you polish your resume.

 UX Design v.
 UI Design